dylanirlbeck/dylanirlbeck/README.md

 I'm presently interested in two overlapping fields: the philosophy of technology and the intersection of technology and the public sector.
-I also try to cook decent vegetarian food from NYT Cooking, explore the city of Chicago, and read a good book every so often (currently [_Caste_](https://www.isabelwilkerson.com/), previously [_A Civic Technologist's Practice Guide_](https://www.goodreads.com/book/show/55225556-a-civic-technologist-s-practice-guide)).
+I also try to cook decent vegetarian food from NYT Cooking, explore the city of Chicago, and read a good book every so often (currently [Algorithms of Oppression](http://algorithmsofoppression.com/) by Safiya Noble).

 I'm always looking to meet new people, so do [drop me a line](mailto:dylanirlbeck@gmail.com) if you'd like to chat.